Obituary: Aletra “Ginger” Stairs

-FREEPORT – Aletra “Ginger” Stairs, 93, passed away on Monday, Nov.
-4, 2019 at Mid Coast Hospital.
+FREEPORT – Aletra “Ginger” Stairs, 93, passed away peacefully on Monday, Nov.
+4, 2019.
 She was born in Milltown on Dec.
-13, 1925, a daughter of the late Mary Comeau and John Harding Baker.
+13, 1925, a daughter of the late Mary Elizabeth Comeau and John Harding Baker Sr.

-Aletra worked though her adult life at L.L.
-Bean, first in mail order processing, then as a buyer’s secretary to the camping buyer and finally in mailing list processing.
-She enjoyed singing, crocheting and reading.
-Aletra was a member of the First Baptist Church in Freeport.
+Ginger, Mom, Grammie, “GG” will be missed by all.
+Her compassion and genuineness combined with her honest approach to life will forever be a resembling aspect of those closest to her.
+She sincerely cared for others, never judged and whole heartedly enjoyed the simplest parts of life.
+She enjoyed a cup of coffee that was often heavily loaded with cream.
+She loved sweets and treasured a simple conversation.
+She lived a fulfilling life, one that was balanced by morals and grit and unmatched emphasis on what everyone’s true value should be; family.

-Aletra is survived by her son, Stephen and his wife, Margie, son, Randy Stairs; two grandchildren, Heather West and her husband, David as well as Shawn Stairs and his wife, Brinna all of Freeport.
-She also leaves behind four great-grandchildren, Ava and Ellie Stairs and Isabella and Duncan West; her brothers, Russell and David; many nieces and nephews in Maine and Florida; as well as by her sisters-in-law, Emma and Lorette in Florida.
+Aletra is survived by her son, Stephen and his wife, Margie, son, Randy Stairs; two grandchildren, Heather West and her husband, David, as well as Shaun Stairs and his wife, Brina all of Freeport.
+She also leaves behind four great-grandchildren, Ava and Ellie Stairs and Isabella and Duncan West; her brothers, Russell and his wife, Madeline “Jean” and David and his wife, Lorraine; many nieces and nephews in Maine and Florida; as well as by her sisters-in-law, Emma and Lorette in Florida.

-Aletra was predeceased by her brothers, Philip, John, Norman and Leavitt as well as her sister, Connie.
+Aletra was predeceased by her brothers, Philip, John Jr., Norman, Leavitt and Harley, as well as her sister, Connie

+A graveside service will be held at Burr Cemetery in the spring.

-Arrangements are under the care of Funeral Alternatives, 46 Bath Rd, Brunswick, Maine.
+Arrangements are under the care of Funeral Alternatives, 46 Bath Rd, Brunswick, ME.
+Condolences may be shared at www.funeralalternatives.net

 In lieu of flowers memorial donations may be made in Aletra’s memory to the